hsf-training/hsf-training-cicd/_episodes/08-eins-zwei-dry.md

 # Hidden (keys) Jobs

 A fun [feature](https://docs.gitlab.com/ee/ci/yaml/README.html#special-yaml-features) about GitLab's CI YAML is the ability to disable entire jobs simply by prefixing the job name with a period (`.`).
-Naively, we could just comment it out
+Naively, we could just comment it out.

 ~~~
 #hidden job: